 - Single-space your document.

-- At the end of your poem(s), in the same document, include a short bio—about 100 words.
+- At the end of your poem(s), in the same document, include a short bio, with your website and any social media links you’d like to share—about 150 words.

 - PLEASE do not include any custom formatting—no headers or footers, no page numbers, no formatted line spacing, etc.

 - Email your submission to email@example.com, with the following in the Subject field: Submission, poetry.